-Market demand for tungsten concentrate continued to be stable from the fourth quarter of fiscal 2017 and through to Q2 2019 with the pricing environment improving each quarter to September 2018 and with a leveling off between October 2018 and June 2019.
-Current Spot APT price is approximately \$252 as at the end of June 2019 and with a high of US\$350 per MTU of APT during the month of June 2018.
-Management expects that the limited quantities of "spot" concentrate available in the market will help with continued price improvement in the near to mid-term (during the last half of calendar 2019) with several forecasting services projecting prices to exceed US\$315 per MTU of APT by late 2019.
+Market demand for tungsten concentrate continued to be stable from the fourth quarter of fiscal 2017 and through to Q5 2019 with the pricing environment improving each quarter to May 2019 and leveling off thereafter between July 2019 and December 2019.
+Current Spot APT price is approximately US\$220 per MTU, with a high of US\$350 per MTU of APT during the month of June 2018.
+Management expects that the limited quantities of "spot" concentrate available in the market will help with continued price improvement in the near to mid-term with several forecasting services projecting prices to reach or exceed US\$300 per MTU of APT by mid to late 2020.